 MetroPlan Orlando's role and responsibilities were established by Title 23, United States Code and Chapter 339, Florida Statutes.
-MetroPlan Orlando conducts its operations through an adopted set of Rules, established as Chapter 35 I-1, Florida Administrative Code.
-Operational procedures followed are generally those established by the FDOT; however, MetroPlan Orlando's Rules have been revised from time to time to accommodate more locallybased procedures.
-Examples of such procedures included in the Rules are for amendments to the MTP and TIP, the re-designation of FHWA urbanized boundaries, and the implementation of a MetroPlan Orlando Public Involvement Process.
+MetroPlan Orlando conducts its operations through an adopted set of Rules, established as Chapter 35 I-1, Florida Administrative Code as well as approved Internal Operating Procedures.
+The most recent version of the Internal Operating Procedures of MetroPlan Orlando were approved on the consent agenda of the November 18, 2020 Board Meeting.